 Not sure how to sell your house?
-You’re not alone.
+We're here for home selling assistance.

 In a perfect world, selling your home would be as easy as a smile and a handshake.
-Until then, it takes careful planning, an understanding of the process and a lot of patience with paperwork.
-Here are six fundamental legal, business and financial steps involved to help your home-selling process go a little more smoothly.
+But until then, it takes careful planning, an understanding of the process and a lot of patience with paperwork.
+Here are six fundamental steps involved to help your home selling process go a little more smoothly.

 1. Know your responsibilities and costs.